Denise Keeble Unchains Her Thing

 Denise Keeble, Pelican 1230, ca 1970

-(tune in to HOTG Internet Radio
+(tune in to

-As with most of Quezergue's Malaco era arrangements, both sides of Keeble's single display well-thought out, idiosyncratic rhythm patterns built upon the bass and drums, which were not spontaneously syncopating a feel, but playing assigned parts, learned on the spot at the session.
-It took even the talented house band at Malaco some time to lock into the staggered elements of the producer's arrangements; but their ability to nail the songs is what makes the output of those years of working with Big Q so noteworthy.
-Those off-beat grooves became a signature sound.
-As drummer James Stroud recalled to Rob Bowman in the notes for The Last Soul Company, Malaco's CD box set label retrospective, "It was difficult, because Wardell had it in his head as to what he wanted. . . .
+The Last Soul Company, Malaco's CD box set label retrospective, "It was difficult, because Wardell had it in his head as to what he wanted. . . .
 So he had to keep us sort of lined up to a point and make sure we learned what we were doing and then he allowed us to stretch out from there.
 But the initial grooves and the initial ideas were in Wardell's head."
-Obviously, though, on this number, there's not a lot of room to stretch.
+Obviously, though, on a tight number like this, there was not a lot of room to stretch; and the job simply came down to groove fulfillment.

 "Before It Falls Apart" (Broussard - Savoy - Quezergue)